spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 ## With an action

-Since the last post SvelteKit implemented 'actions'.
-Actions are a way to add functionality to a component without having to add it to the component itself.
-This is useful for things like analytics, logging, and form submission.
+Since the last post form 'actions' were implemented into SvelteKit.
+Actions are a way to post data from a form to a server using the `<form>` element.

+This means that JavaScript is not required to handle the form submission in the browser and instead uses the default `POST` method.

+The form can be submitted to the server from the client (browser).

+In the `+page.server.ts` file I created for the `action` folder I'll add a `default` action to an `actions` object.

+In it I'm destructuring `request` and `fetch`, I can use the `request` object to get the form data and then use `fetch` to send the data to the `submit-form` endpoint.

 ```ts
 export const actions = {